 Healthcare providers which have mapped their in-house training to the Framework are eligible to submit a Declaration of Alignment, confirming which of their training programmes are aligned to the Framework subjects.
 Aligned healthcare provider organisations are listed on a Directory; by sharing this information, employer organisations can recognise where training delivered in other organisations is in compliance with the Framework and thereby help to prevent unnecessary duplication of training as staff move between roles and organisations.

-- See the Directory of Aligned Healthcare Providers here
+- See the CSTF Directory of Aligned Healthcare Providers here

 NB.
 The Directory of Aligned Healthcare Providers is open to healthcare providers, delivering in-house staff training (e.g. NHS Trusts) and to public sector education institutions which have incorporated the requirements of the Framework within curricula.
 This Directory is not intended as a list of ‘approved’ training providers and it does not include commercial training suppliers.

 The CSTF is available for any organisation or individual to access.
 Commercial training suppliers may choose to complete a self-assessment of alignment to the CSTF by completing the CSTF mapping tool.
-When such organisations have identified that their training aligns with the CSTF (as evidenced by the completed mapping tool), then they may may describe their training provision as ‘aligned to the CSTF' - as required by various staff agency procurement frameworks.
-However, such organisations are not permitted to state or imply any assurance or endorsement from Skills for Health.
+When such organisations have identified that their training aligns with the CSTF then they may describe their training provision as ‘aligned to the CSTF’ - as required by various staff agency procurement frameworks.
+However, such organisations are not required to submit their declaration of alignment to Skills for Health and are not permitted to state or imply any assurance or endorsement from Skills for Health.

 During 2016, Skills for Health is also developing a new CSTF Directory of Commercial Training Suppliers.
-This represents an additional level of quality assurance beyond the standard CSTF alignment by self-assessment and is for organisations which have achieved Quality Mark accreditation and also had their course content verified by Skills for Health as aligning to the CSTF.
+This represents an additional and optional level of quality assurance beyond the standard CSTF alignment by self-assessment and is for commercial organisations which have had their course content verified by Skills for Health as aligning to the CSTF.

-- See the Directory of Commercial Training Suppliers here
+- See the CSTF Directory of Commercial Training Suppliers here

-For further information about the CSTF directories, please contact the Skills Framework Manager (see contact details below).
+For further information about the process and costs for verification of CSTF alignment, please contact the Skills Framework Manager (see contact details below).